c12i/akan-name-generataor/README.md

 * Step 3 : Open the index.html file to view the application on your preferred web browser

 ## Known Bugs
-* Formula provided to determine day of birth shows inconsistency in its results (Bug fixed as of version 1.1)
+* Formula provided to determine day of birth shows inconsistency in its results (Bug fixed)

-## Fixed bugs
-* Fixed bug where the index value was negative

 ## Technologies Used
 * HTML
 * CSS